-On November 1, 2021 we acquired the remaining 55% share of XAAR, for an aggregate consideration of \$29.3 million(we previously owned a 45% share in Xaar).
-The transaction was accounted for as step acquisition and accordingly, we increased the value of our previously held equity investment to its fair value of \$23.8 million, which resulted in a total purchase price of \$53.1 million and a gain of approximately \$14.4 million.
+On November 1, 2021 we acquired the remaining 55% of the equity of Xaar, for aggregate consideration of \$29.3 million (we previously owned a 45% stake in Xaar).
+The transaction was accounted for as step acquisition and accordingly, we increased the value of our previously held equity investment to its fair value of \$23.8 million, which resulted in a total purchase price of \$53.1 million and a gain (in 2021) of approximately \$14.4 million.